Written by Manya Pandey.

 Saturn is 9.5 astronomical units away from the Sun.
 It’s so far away that sunlight takes eighty minutes to travel, there whereas it only takes about 8 minutes to reach Earth.

-10. Saturn has 63 confirmed moons and 20 are awaiting confirmation
+10. Saturn has 146 moons in orbit, and many others are awaiting confirmation

-With so many moons going around the planet, you can say Saturn has its own mini solar system!
-Currently, space researchers have confirmed 63 moons and 20 more provisional moons are waiting for confirmation and official naming.
+It has so many moons going around the planet, you can say Saturn has its own mini solar system!
+Last counted in June 2023 9according to NASA), Saturn has 146 moons in orbit and some more provisional moons are waiting for confirmation and official naming by the International Astronomical Union (IAU).

 The planet’s moon-sized range from larger than the planet Mercury (which is the giant moon Titan), to ones as small as a sports arena!